-Pregnancy, while an exciting time of expectation, can also be stressful and tiring.
-Some days, you may want nothing more than to relax with a glass of wine.
 Although many health professionals state that alcohol use during pregnancy is detrimental for your growing baby, you may have heard mixed opinions about the safety of having a drink each day, particularly during the third trimester, when it seems that much of your baby's body has already been formed.
-Drinking alcohol during pregnancy, even during the third trimester, can still put your baby at risk of having a low birth weight, physical anomalies, or cognitive problems.
+Drinking alcohol during pregnancy, even wine in the third trimester, can still put your baby at risk.

 Fetal Alcohol Spectrum Disorders